unleaktrade/landing-page/README.md

 # 🛡️ UmbraTrade Landing Page

-Welcome to the official **UmbraTrade** landing page — a high-performance and visually engaging web experience designed to introduce the Umbra ecosystem.
+Welcome to the official **UmbraTrade** landing page — a high-performance and visually engaging web experience designed to introduce the UmbraTrade ecosystem.

 ---